paulasilvatech/Mainframe-AI-Modernization/docs/03-foundation/patterns/hybrid-data-pattern.md

 - **Optimization Recommendations**: Suggestions for improving data synchronization efficiency
 - **Schema Evolution**: Managing data model changes over time

-## Real-World Example

-A global insurance company maintained their policy and claims data in mainframe DB2 and VSAM files but needed modern analytics capabilities.
-They implemented the Hybrid Data Pattern to:

-1. Replicate policy and claims data to Azure Synapse in near real-time
-2. Create a 360-degree customer view by joining mainframe data with CRM data
-3. Develop predictive claims analytics using Azure Databricks
-4. Build executive dashboards with Power BI connecting to cloud data

-The solution delivered new analytical capabilities while maintaining the mainframe as the system of record, resulting in 60% faster reporting and $2M annual savings in mainframe costs.

 ## When to Use This Pattern

 This pattern is ideal when: